angelodian/angelodian.github.io/projects/gemination.md

 - In many varieties, aspiration occurs **before the consonant’s closure** – what phoneticians call *preaspiration* (Dian et al., [2023](#ref-dian2023)).
 - In others, such as some **Calabrian** varieties, it occurs **after the closure**, producing what is known as *long-lag voice onset time (VOT)*, or in some cases *post-aspiration*.
-- Preaspiration tends to mark “strong” voiceless sounds, including geminates, but it can also appear in single, unlenited consonants in northern varieties such as Veneto Italian (Dian et al., [2023](#ref-dian2023)).
+- Preaspiration tends to mark “strong” voiceless sounds, including geminates.
+Interestingly, it can also appear in single, unlenited voiceless consonants in northern varieties such as Veneto Italian, where they are are also longer compared to central varieties, as seen above (Dian et al., [2023](#ref-dian2023)).
+This lengthening, combined with the optional presence of prespiration, suggests that voiceless singletons can also be described as "strong" consonants in Veneto Italian.
+This is a fundamental difference from central and southern varieties, where voiceless singletons are often weakened articulatorily instead.

 ---